FFmpeg/FFV1/ffv1.md

 : A reference to the method of storing the value of a pixel by using three numeric values that represent Red, Green, and Blue.

 YCbCr:
 : A reference to the method of storing the value of a pixel by using three numeric values that represent the luma of the pixel (Y) and the chroma of the pixel (Cb and Cr).
-YCbCr word is used for historical reasons and currently references any color space relying on 1 luma Sample and 2 chroma Samples, e.g. YCbCr, YCgCo or ICtCp.
+YCbCr word is used for historical reasons and currently references any color space relying on 1 luma Sample and 2 chroma Samples, e.g. YCbCr (luma, blue-difference chroma, red-difference chroma), YCgCo or ICtCp (intensity, blue-yellow, red-green).
 The exact meaning of the three numeric values is unspecified.

 TBA:{V4}
 : To Be Announced.
 Used in reference to the development of future iterations of the FFV1 specification.{V4}